segmentio/segment-docs/src/connections/storage/warehouses/warehouse-errors.md

 ### ERROR: failed to create table: 002318 (42601): SQL compilation error: invalid column definition name "XXX" (ANSI reserved)

-This error indicates that a column that is attempting to sync has the same title as a reserved word in Snowflake.
+This error indicates that a column that is attempting to sync has the same title as a reserved keyword in Snowflake.
 More information regarding Snowflake's reserved keywords can be found [here](https://docs.snowflake.com/en/sql-reference/reserved-keywords).